 Supplemental audio, video and image materials

 This specification is designed as a resource.
 Those using this specification may extend the definition with additional data element specific for their needs.
-They may replace elements with others perhaps more suitable to their needs; however, for interoperability all are highly encouraged to use the data elements exactly as defined.
+Although adopting bodies may choose to constrain this specification for their needs, for interoperability all are highly encouraged to use the data elements exactly as defined.

 Extras Manifest is part of the Common Metadata family of specifications.